-Launched in 2015, the eReuse.org initiative has worked for a decade promoting best practices for computer refurbishment through the digitalization of the processes, working with organizations across the globe.
-To implement these practices and standards, eReuse.org proposes an open-source stack for ITADs, refurbishers, and recyclers.
+Started in 2015, eReuse.org has spent about a decade promoting best practices for data sanitization and traceability by advancing the digitalization of the circular economy for digital devices, working with organizations across the globe.
+To implement these best practices and standards, eReuse.org proposes an open-source stack for ITADs, Refurbishers, and recyclers.

-2. Workbench evidence reports are sent or uploaded to Devicehub.
-Devicehub is a device inventory service, also known as an IT Asset Management System (ITAMS), focused on maximizing device lifetime through reuse.
-It runs as a web service for organizations to manage, track, and exchange devices.
+- Workbench can upload reports to DeviceHub.
+Devicehub is a device inventory service, also known as an IT Asset Management System (ITAMS), focused on maximizing device lifespans and reusing them.
+It is offered as a cloud service for organizations to manage, track, and exchange their devices.

-3. The Global Registry of Devices (GRD) receives optional non-private metadata about devices from ITAMS, such as Devicehub instances.
-It is an auditable (and replicable) semi-public online registry that maintains a global list of privacy-preserving information about devices as a semi-public third-party registry for transparency and accountability.
+- The Global Registry of Devices (GRD) receives optional non-private metadata about devices from ITAMS like Devicehub instances.
+It is an auditable (and replicable) semi-public online log that maintains a global list of traceability information about devices, in the form of simple digital product passports, to assist in cases of leakage or similar issues, and to generate inputs for indicators that measure circularity.

 In the following sections, we detail the two main software elements.